ahmedhassayoune/Python-2DGC-Alignment/README.md

 Python package to process GCxGC-MS data.

-* processing and annotation of chromatograms
+* Processing and annotation of chromatograms
+* Chromatogram visualization
-* peak tables alignment and chromatogram alignment using R package
+* Peak tables alignment and chromatogram alignment using R package
-* machine learning and statistical analysis for the automatic detection of biomarkers
+* Machine learning and statistical analysis for the automatic detection of biomarkers
+* Pixel discriminant approach for the automatic detection of biomarkers
 * GCxGC-MS data simulation

 <p align="right">(<a href="#readme-top">back to top</a>)</p>